UPDATED WITH NEW EVENTS: Cabarrus Calendar

 The Alzheimer’s Association — Western Carolina Chapter will be hosting Walk to End Alzheimer’s — Rowan-Cabarrus at Atrium Health Ballpark in Kannapolis.
 Check-in opens at 9 a.m. with an opening ceremony at 10 a.m. and a walk start at 10:30 a.m.

 Old Courthouse Theater & Cabo Winery present HALLOWINE for a spooky good time.
-Watch three 10-Minute Plays with a Halloween theme and enjoy hors d'oeuvres 7 and 8:30 p.m..
-Wine, Beer, Soda & Wine Slushies will be available for purchase.
+Watch three 10-Minute Plays with a Halloween theme and enjoy hors d’oeuvres at 7 and 8:30 p.m.
+Wine, beer, soda and wine slushies will be available for purchase.
 Tickets are $20.
 Seating is limited to 30 patrons for each performance.
 Tickets are available at www.octconcord.com or call the box office at 704-788-2405.

 Sunday, Oct.
 31

 Old Courthouse Theater & Cabo Winery present HALLOWINE for a spooky good time.
-Watch three 10-Minute Plays with a Halloween theme and enjoy hors d'oeuvres 2 and 3:30 p.m..
-Wine, Beer, Soda & Wine Slushies will be available for purchase.
+Watch three 10-Minute Plays with a Halloween theme and enjoy hors d’oeuvres at 2 and 3:30 p.m.
+Wine, beer, soda and wine slushies will be available for purchase.
 Tickets are $20.
 Seating is limited to 30 patrons for each performance.
 Tickets are available at www.octconcord.com or call the box office at 704-788-2405.

 Got news or events?